edoski/bostarter/docs/DB-PRJ-REPORT.md

 # use ide problem inspector to identify code duplications and ask claude to see if can abstract them

-# ask claude to refresh ui for things like progetto_dettagli, budget update etc
+## ask claude to refresh ui for things like progetto_dettagli, budget update etc

-## standardise POST var names like 'nome_progetto' instead of 'nome' when passing project name via post, etc
-- #### need to update progetto_aggiorna attr to be passed via POST no GET
-- ensure they are also specific like id_foto instead of id
+## ask claude to form presentation slides summarising sec.
+5 riflessioni + explaining overall project

 ## keep track of website structure, when complete paste it atop of section 6.2 report